joshua-t-hill/CS341GroupProject/README.txt

 	~ Researched sending emails; found that we would need to give bank info to another company.. changing idea for now
 	+ Added column 'salt' to table 'users'
 	+ Encrypted passwords :) :)
-	+ Created table 'photos' with columns 'id' and 'image_data'
+	+ Created table 'photos' with columns 'photo_id' and 'image_data'
 	+ Connected the camera output to the 'photos' table :)
+	~ Researched storing photos on the cloud, will implement in a future sprint as we wanted to get the basic methods created first
+	+ Created table 'posts' with columns 'username', 'plant_genus', 'plant_species', 'notes', and 'photo_id'
+	+ Added functionality to AddPlantPage and connected it to the 'posts' table (not connected to Feed just yet) :)
+	+ Added username on login to Secure Storage so we can access it on different pages throughout the app

 Sprint2 Changes:
 	+ Constructed a 'users' table, with columns 'name','password', 'email', and 'is_banned'